xenon-middleware/xenon-docker-images/kerberos/README.md

-Docker container with kerberos server, used as a basis for other containers that need kerberos authentication (such as xenon-hdfs-kerberos).
+Docker container with kerberos server, used as a basis for other containers that need kerberos authentication (such as hdfs-kerberos).

 In this container a user "xenon" is configured with password "javagat".